Focus/Tune menu commands

 The method used to derive the beam tilts is described in

-Use this command to set the parameters for acquiring and analyzing images for the CTF-based astigmatism and coma routines.
+Use this command to set the parameters for acquiring and analyzing images for the CTF-based astigmatism and coma routines, and for the Zemlin tableau.
 You can set:

 Use this command to set parameters for the coma-free alignment.
 You can set:

 Use this command to create a Zemlin tableau, in which the FFTs of images taken with the beam tilted in 8 different directions are arranged around a central FFT taken with no beam tilt.
-Images are currently taken with the Focus parameters, so these parameters as well as the defocus need to be set to give informative FFTs with good Thon rings if possible.
+As of SerialEM 4.0, images are taken with Record using the CTF acquire parameters, so these parameters as well as the defocus need to be set to give informative FFTs with good Thon rings if possible.
 If a focus calibration is available, the direction of beam tilt is set so that the long axis of the Thon rings is approximately tangential.
 However, this is just for a nice appearance: the direction of this axis is not an indicator of how well beam tilt is adjusted.
 Rather, when there is no coma, the FFTs on opposite sides of the center should look the same, with the same direction and elongation to the rings.

-The program will first ask what beam tilt to use, in milliradians on an FEI scope or percent of full scale on other scopes.
+The program will first ask what beam tilt to use, in milliradians on a Thermo/FEI scope or percent of full scale on other scopes.

 The full tableau will be 1020x1020 pixels, with each FFT reduced to 510x510 then cropped to 340x340.
 A dialog may be added to set alternative imaging and size parameters, but for now parameters can be controlled with the 'ZemlinTableau' script command.
 For example, the following script can be used to set the defocus to -1 micron, take full-field images with binning 1 and exposure 1 second, and make a larger tableau image with only half as much cropping outside each FFT.